EmiliaSe/Image-Repository/README.md

 small project creating a searchable image repository

+## featurs
-* Using a simple web interface to allow users to view curated collection of images
+* Using a simple web interface that allows users to view a curated collection of images
+* Users can search either by keywords, colours, moods or view a random image
+* images were initially sourced from unsplashed.com and some personal photos
+* users can anonymously upload images via a form and specify tags, colours and moods that will be used to identify the image

+## technical details
 * storage is a mySQL database that stores the path to the image that is stored in the filesystem.
 In a larger implementation, the images could stored with some cloudservice and the DB would store the path to access the files instead of saving them on the same web server
-* images were sourced from unsplashed.com
-* using php to connect the web interface to the database
+* Mostly written in php to connect the DB to the web interface.
+Rest is html/css
-* users can anonymously add images

 ## E/R diagram of database

 ![ER diagram](https://github.com/EmiliaSe/Image-Repository/blob/master/documentation/DB%20ER%20diagram.png)

+idimage is used as the foreign key for colours, tags and moods.
+Auto-incremented

 ## Possible extensions